 10. Khadrawy Dates

 These dates are soft and sweet but not too sweet.
-The begin orange-brown and then change to light-brown as they ripen.
+They begin orange-brown and then change to light-brown as they ripen.
 They are large in size and oblong, and the flesh remains firm throughout the ripening process.
-They are thought to be the best of both worlds since they have a desirable texture as well as flavor.
+Khadrawy dates are thought to be the best of both worlds since they have a desirable texture as well as flavor.
 They are best eaten when fresh, and they will ripen in mid-season.
-However, they do not keep so they always need to be eaten as soon as they are picked.
-They are very similar to Halamy dates as they have a sweet flavor much like caramel.
-They are said to be the gooiest dates that you can buy, and they will melt in your mouth leaving a sweet aftertaste on your palette.
+However, they do not keep, so they always need to be eaten as soon as they are picked.
+They are very similar to Halamy dates as they have a sweet flavor, much like caramel.
+They are said to be the gooiest dates that you can buy, and they will melt in your mouth, leaving a sweet aftertaste on your palette.

 11. Khola Dates

 Khola dates have a very sweet caramel-like flavor.
-The are very sticky when they are freshly picked and are often eaten alongside Arabic coffee.
-They are loose-skinned, and they are originally from the Al Kharj and Al Qaseem areas of Saudi Arabia.
-They are golden brown with somewhat translucent skin.
+They are very sticky when they are freshly picked and are often eaten alongside Arabic coffee.
+They are loose-skinned and originally from the Al Kharj and Al Qaseem areas of Saudi Arabia.
+Khola dates are golden brown with somewhat translucent skin.
 They are a wonderful treat, and they are also high in antioxidants, minerals, and fiber.
 They are also fat-free, sodium-free, and cholesterol-free.
-They are a great snack for a quick pick-me-up.

 12. Khudri Dates